 How Perfect Power Wash Cleans

 Now, when someone asks “What is power washing?”, you will have the answer.
 At Perfect Power Wash, our professional technicians clean exterior surfaces by always using a safe amount of pressure while allowing the cleansers to do most of the work.
 No surface is the same as the next, and we calibrate the pressure we use for the surface we are cleaning.
-With nearly 100,000 jobs completed, we have the experience to perform a safe and effective job every time.
+With over 150,000 jobs completed, we have the experience to perform a safe and effective job every time.